jeroen94704/klepcbgen/README.md

 # Usage

-While this script takes care of a lot of the tedious drudge-work (most notably correctly positioning all switches), the end-result is not a finished layout you can immediately send off to be manufactured.
+While this script takes care of a lot of the tedious and error-prone drudge-work (most notably correctly positioning all switches), the end-result is not a finished layout you can immediately send off to be manufactured.
 There are a few manual steps required to get everything in working order:

 * Execute the script from the commandline, e.g. using the provided example layout as input: `python klepcbgen.py example_layout.json mykeyboard`
-* This generates the KiCad project in the subdirectory "mykeyboard"
+* This generates a KiCad project in the subdirectory "mykeyboard"
 * Load the project in KiCad and double-click the kicad_pcb file to open it.
 * From the **Tools** menu, select **Update Footprints from Library...**
 * Make sure **Update all footprints on board** is the selected option, then click **Apply**.
 Once it finishes the update, click **Close**